Murder Lawyer in Medford

 Defenses from a Medford Criminal Defense Lawyer

 The greatest defense in a murder case is fast action combined with early intervention.
 The faster that you can connect with an experienced Medford criminal defense attorney, the faster that your defense strategy can be created.
 I can begin compiling evidence that can challenge and dismantle a prosecution's case.
-I excel in challenging Measure 11 crimes and am known for hard-hitting advocacy.
+The Law Office of Justin Rosas excels in challenging Measure 11 crimes and am known for hard-hitting advocacy.

 Disproving the prosecution is the bread and butter of a solid defense, and I can be trusted to question witnesses, challenge prosecutors, and provide fierce closing arguments.
 Some possible defenses include: